 From time to time, the fair value of assets associated with individual donor restricted endowment funds may fall below the historic dollar value.
 Deficiencies of this nature are reported in net assets with donor restrictions.
-As of June 30, 2022, endowment funds with deficiencies totaled \$22,805.
-At the end of the prior year no endowment funds had deficiencies.
+As of June 30, 2023 and 2022, five endowment funds had deficiencies totaling \$25,944 and \$22,805.